Freelancing can be really scary for beginners.

 It’s important to start small, gain experience, and gradually expand one’s freelance business.

-How do I get my first job on freelancer?
+How do I get my first job as a freelancer?

 Conclusion